-Fulgaz is like Zwift and Rouvy but it lacks the social component for the rides.
+Fulgaz is like Zwift and Rouvy but lacks the rides’ social component.
 So basically, you train all alone but with a very realistic virtual route in front of you.

-Another difference is that you have to download the ride that you have chosen rather stream it because the routes are in 4k resolution.
-That I assume will prevent snags in playing the video so you can have a smoother and more immersive experience.
+Another difference is that you must download the ride you chose instead of stream it because the routes are in 4k resolution.
+That, I assume, will prevent snags in playing the video so you can have a smoother and more immersive experience.

-Currently, the Android app is still in beta so expect some hiccups when using.
+The Android app is still in beta, so expect some hiccups.
 It also works with IOS devices, Windows, and Apple TV.

 For the best indoor cycling experience, I advise you to take advantage of indoor cycling apps.

-If you need visual input and competitive or social environment to keep you motivated, then you could explore Zwift, Rouvy, or similar apps.
+If you need visual input and a competitive or social environment to keep you motivated, you could explore Zwift, Rouvy, or similar apps.

 Are there Android indoor cycling apps that do not require a subscription?
 Yes, there are.
-Cycle Go is an indoor cycling app that you can download for free but you will pay a one time fee if you want to have access to all the workouts.
+Cycle Go is an indoor cycling app that you can download for free, but you will pay a one-time fee if you want to have access to all the workouts.
 Another free app is Exercise Bike Workout.
-Both do not require you to connect to a smart trainer or speed sensor.
+Both do not require connecting to a smart trainer or speed sensor.

 Is indoor trainer virtual power consistent?
-As long as you keep tire pressure and trainer pressure consistent for every workout, you can expect consistent data from virtual power.
+You can expect consistent data from virtual power if you keep tire pressure and trainer pressure consistent for every workout.